anchpop/Zoda/zoda-lang/src/code_samples.md

         tags: always-terminates

 Although I expect `always-terminates` to not be that useful... if a function doesn't call `recurse` and only calls functions marked as
-`always-terminates`, then I think it should always terminate.
+`always-terminates`, then I think it should
-For higher-order functions, `always-terminates` is not available but `always-terminates-if-input-functions-terminate` is.

-# Unwrapping error values

 In practice, all Zoda functions return a value or become caught in an infinite loop (there are some rare exceptions).
 This is useful because it prevents the vast majority of uncontrolled runtime crashes.
 But it can be counterproductive to writing useful functions that are composable.